-This section describes the compensation packages of the Company's principal executive officer, principal financial officer, and three other most highly compensated officers and necessary executive vice presidents who were employed by the Company on December 31, 2017 (such individuals are referred to as the "Named Executive Officers" or "NEOs" in this proxy statement).
+This section describes the compensation packages of the Company's principal executive officer, principal financial officer, and three other most highly compensated officers who were employed by the Company on December 31, 2018 (such individuals are referred to as the "Named Executive Officers" or "NEOs" in this proxy statement).
 The NEOs and their positions are identified below:

-- David O'Reilly Chairman of the Board - Greg Henslee Chief Executive Officer and Director of the Board (appointed to be a director in November 2017) (Mr. Henslee has been nominated as Executive Vice Chairman of the Board and will serve in that role, subject to his election as a director at O'Reilly's Annual Shareholders' Meeting on May 8, 2018.) - Greg D. Johnson Co-President (Effective May 8, 2018, Mr. Johnson will be promoted to Chief Executive Officer and Co-President.) - Jeff M. Shaw Co-President (Effective May 8, 2018, Mr. Shaw will be promoted to Chief Operating Officer and Co-President.) - Tom McFall Chief Financial Officer and Executive Vice President
+- David O'Reilly Chairman of the Board - Greg Henslee Executive Vice Chairman of the Board and former Chief Executive Officer - Greg D. Johnson Chief Executive Officer and Co-President - Jeff M. Shaw Chief Operating Officer and Co-President - Tom McFall Chief Financial Officer and Executive Vice President